ArtikLamartik/compax/README.md

-Update: -The rm Update
+Update: -The help Update

-Version 0.0.8
+Version 0.0.9